Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-12-09-rdpkerberos.md

 <img src="{{ "/assets/img/restrictedcheck.jpg" | prepend: site.baseurl }}" />

-If it doesn't exist we can add the key and set it to zero.
+If it doesn't exist we can add the key and set it to zero:

 <img src="{{ "/assets/img/restrictedadd.jpg" | prepend: site.baseurl }}" />